HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 get_trapping_field:
-    You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). get_trapping_field adds the grid and electrostatic potential arrays to the structure 'data'.
+    You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). get_trapping_field adds the grid and electrostatic potential arrays to the structure 'trap'.
 It looks through the data structures which BEM solver generated and creates new data structure whith a grid which is centered around the position where you want to trap.
 You define the trapping position in project_parameters.

-    At the end of get_trapping_field, the structure 'data' should contain a field Simulation, with subfields such as data.Simulation.X, data.Simulation.EL_DC1, etc.
+    At the end of get_trapping_field, the structure 'trap' should contain a field Simulatrion, with subfields such as trap.Simulation.X, trap.Simulation.EL_DC1, etc.

 expand_field:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). expand_field does the spherical harmonic expansion of the potentials for all the used electrodes.
-It then stores the harmonic expansion coefficients in the array data.trapConfiguration.multipoleCoefficients.
+It then stores the harmonic expansion coefficients in the array trap.Configuration.multipoleCoefficients.

     As an option, expand_field will also compute all the potentials from the spherical harmonic coefficients and replace the original values with the computed ones.
-This can be useful as a data smoothing step so that the algorithms which use numerical derivatives (e.g. in ppt2 for pseudopotential calculation, find_saddle, trap_depth) work better.
+This can be useful as a data smoothing step so that the algorithms which use numerical derivatives (e.g. in post_process_trap for pseudopotential calculation, find_saddle, trap_depth) work better.

 trap_knobs:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). trap_knobs calculates the independent multipole control parameters (see G. Littich Master's thesis for an explanation of what these are).
-It stores the control parameters in data.trapConfiguration.multipoleControl.
-It also stores the kernel vectors of the multipoleControl space in data.trapConfiguration.multipoleControl.
+It stores the control parameters in trap.Configuration.multipoleControl.
+It also stores the kernel vectors of the multipoleControl space in trap.Configuration.multipoleControl.

-    Normally, you are done at this point, you can save the so-called data.trapConfiguration.multipoleControl array to a file and import it to LabRad.
+    Normally, you are done at this point, you can save the so-called trap.Configuration.multipoleControl array to a file and import it to LabRad.
 As of 4/4/2014, the array is saved as Multipole_Control_File.txt, under the _post_processed folder

 multipole_set_dc: